ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

    * **VPC**: You can connect to your account’s Virtual Private Cloud (VPC) resources.
 You must select the VPC connection from the list of available connections.
 You can connect multiple VPCs to a Cloud Connection.
    Cloud connections provide connectivity to IBM Cloud Classic network in addition to VPC network.
 You can access all of the Classic network locations irrespective of Direct Link 2.0 gateway in local or global routing attribute.
 You must use the Global routing option to reach VPC network outside the local region.

 6. Click **Attach existing** to attach an existing subnet to the Cloud connection.
 GRE tunnel requires that a Cloud connection must be attached to a subnet.
 You can create a new subnet in the **Subnets** window.
-For more information, see (/docs/power-iaas?topic=power-iaas-configuring-subnet).
+For more information, see [Configuring subnets](/docs/power-iaas?topic=power-iaas-configuring-subnet).
 The table lists all the subnets that are attached to the Cloud connection.
 If you attach a subnet to Cloud connection, the network traffic is routed over the Cloud connection.
 You must route Power Systems Virtual Server private network subnets over IBM Cloud Direct Link to allow connectivity between Power Systems Virtual Server instances and the IBM Cloud network.
 {: note}